jeremyomer/KidneyExchange.jl/README.md

 ## Basic usage

-Below, we give some examples of basic usage of the package.
+Below, we give some examples of the basic usage of the package.
 All the functions that are called below and the other callable functions are also described in the [documentation](https://jeremyomer.github.io/KidneyExchange.jl/dev/) of the package.
 This documentation includes the description of the input and output parameters of each function.

 To use the package, first load the module
 ```